Invest in Higher Learning to Advance Your Professional Opportunities

 |ENGLISH PROFICIENCY EXAMS ACCEPTED||Minimum Accepted Score for Admission

 |IELTS Overall score||5.5*||6.0*||6.5|

 |Language Certification||C1||C1||C1 Mastery (high pass)|

-WAIVERS OF ENGLISH
+WAIVERS OF ENGLISH for bachelor applicants

 HL English A – min. score 4